-For instance, one thing I learned from all of the artists in the Watercolor Summit®, which is our online painting program featuring a bunch of amazing artists, is that there are at least THREE different ways to use your water jars!
+For instance, one thing I learned from all of the artists in the Watercolor Summit®, our online painting program (see all the classes included here), is that there are at least THREE different ways to use your water jars!

 Jenna Rainey uses two water jars, one for warm colors and one for cool.
 Sarah Simon and Louise De Masi both use just one water jar, and change it out when needed.
-And a few other artists, like Sarah Cray and Shaunna Russell, use two water jars, one for clean water and one for rinsing out their brushes.
+And other artists like Sarah Cray use two water jars, one for clean water and one for rinsing out their brushes.

 So that’s how those teachers are all different… However, almost universally, all of our instructors recommend 100% cotton watercolor paper for finished projects, and sometimes for practice.

 So you can see how learning from different artists can help you quickly discover UNIQUE methods and tricks that work for you, AND help you uncover the common themes that reinforce best practices.

 You can see this unfold in our free Watercolor Supply Guide: I took all of the recommended supplies of our watercolor instructors, from palettes, to paper, to brushes and paints, and compiled them all into one simple resource.

 It’s really interesting to see where all the recommendations overlap, so check it out if you’re curious about supplies.
 Again, it’s totally free.